MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 *  For packaged Windows Store apps, the default user folder is the `ApplicationData\LocalFolder` subfolder in the package's folder.

 *  For existing desktop apps, the default user data folder is the executable (`exe`) path of your app + `.WebView2`.
-Instead of using the default location of the user data folder, we recommend that you explicitly specify its location.
-We recommend creating the user data folder in the same folder where all other app data is stored.
+   *  Instead of using the default location of the user data folder, we recommend that you explicitly specify its location.
+   *  We recommend creating the user data folder in the same folder where all other app data is stored.

-*  WinUI 2 & WinUI3: For WinUI 2 & WinUI3, there's no such link; you have to use an environment variable instead: `WEBVIEW2_USER_DATA_FOLDER="\<folder path\>"`.
+*  For WinUI 2 & WinUI3, instead of the above approaches, you use the environment variable: `WEBVIEW2_USER_DATA_FOLDER="\<folder path\>"`.
 See [CoreWebView2Environment.UserDataFolder Property](/dotnet/api/microsoft.web.webview2.core.corewebview2environment.userdatafolder).

 <!-- ====================================================================== -->